usnistgov/BF/content/en/Info/Model/BF Methodology.md

 <br/><br/>
 {{< img src="images/BF methodology.png" height="250" caption="Figure 1.
 BF Methodology" >}}
 <br/>
 We create bugs models to help us identify the BF classes.
 They show the phases, where particular types of bugs could occur, and the possible flow of operations.
-For example, the [Memory Bugs Model] (/Info/BF/_MEM/Model.md) shows the identifies phases and operations for memory addressing, allocation, use, and deallocation bugs.
+For example, the [BF Memory Bugs Model](/BF/info/bf-classes/_mem/model/) shows the identifies phases and operations for memory addressing, allocation, use, and deallocation bugs.
 It assures the corresponding BF classes MAD, MAL, MUS, and MDL do not overlap in operations.

 <!-- Methodology for Developing a BF Class
 Identify a software phase in which a kind of bugs may be introduced– this would define the new BF class.